Cellou404/traveljournal/README.md

 > npm install

+- To start the server, run npm start

--Then run > npm start to start the local server
+> npm start

+😌 hope you will enjoy it